Dangerous tornadoes and hail slam the Midwest, Plains as severe weather expands over 130M

 (FOX Weather)

-A Level 3 out of 5 severe storm risk is in effect across parts of eastern Iowa, southern Wisconsin and northern Illinois, including Chicago and Milwaukee.
+The SPC issued a Level 3 out of 5 severe risk of severe thunderstorms across parts of eastern Iowa, southern Wisconsin, northern Illinois, and southern Michigan, including Chicago, Milwaukee and Detroit.

 EVACUATIONS REMAIN AS BRUSH FIRE EXPANDS TO 1,500 ACRES NEAR MAJOR FLORIDA INTERSTATE